TechDufus/TravLang/stdlib/CONTRIBUTING.md

 Contributions to the standard library are very welcome.
-There is some widespread belief in the community that the stdlib is somehow "frozen" and that its evolutions are mostly driven by the need of the OCaml compiler itself.
+There is some widespread belief in the community that the stdlib is somehow "frozen" and that its evolutions are mostly driven by the need of the travlang compiler itself.
 Let's be clear: this is just plain wrong.
 The compiler is happy with its own local utility functions, and many recent additions to the stdlib are not used by the compiler.

-Another common and wrong idea is that core OCaml maintainers don't really care about the standard library.
+Another common and wrong idea is that core travlang maintainers don't really care about the standard library.
 This is not true, and won't be unless one of the "alternative standard" libraries really gains enough "market share" in the community.